theostowell/tstowx.com/content/about/index.md

 ShowReadingTime: false
 ShowBreadCrumbs: false
 ---
 I'm Theo.
-[At the moment](https://theostowell.me/about#now), I'm transitioning out of full-time education at the University of Sheffield, looking to work full time on projects that I love.
+At the moment, I'm transitioning out of full-time education at the University of Sheffield, looking to work full time on projects that I love.

 Right back at the start of my degree, in 2023, I started sharing my growing ideas around productivity and knowledge management to a small online audience.
 This grew and grew, and I kept sharing.
-Before long, I'd built a business, called [PARAZETTEL](https://parazettel.com) around this.
+Before long, I'd built a business around this, called [PARAZETTEL](https://parazettel.com).

 Now I'm looking to maintain this business, but I need new ways to learn new ideas around knowledge management.
 That's why I've started to move out into the freelance content-writing field.